SDRust/tokio-chat/README.md

 ### Team 2 - The Server

-The server should automatically bind to port 1337 using tokio-tls ( tls because we're not savages ) Messages received from one chat client should automatically be relayed to all other chat clients *excluding* the originating chat client.
+The server should automatically bind to port 1337 using tokio.
+Messages received from one chat client should automatically be relayed to all other chat clients *excluding* the originating chat client.

 The server should store all messages in memory.